 Q: Is there anything else you would like to add about cord blood banking?

-A: Regenerative medicine and transplant are very different.
-People using transplants are very ill, whereas with this, they're using the cord blood cells to rebuild that person's blood and immune system.
-They're basically infusing the child's cord blood back into them, which is a much simpler process.
-Regenerative medicine is when we use the stem cells for a simple infusion.
+A: People using transplants are very ill, whereas with this, they're using the cord blood cells to rebuild that person's blood and immune system.

-Q: When you're ill, as you said, it's a bigger kind of procedure whereas with this, based on what you just said, is it more of a dialysis treatment?
+Q: When you're ill, as you said, it's a bigger kind of procedure whereas with clinical trials for other uses it is more simple treatment?

 Q: Is there a limit to how many times you could use cord blood banking?
 Do you have to use your entire bag at one time or are they able to kind of section it out and use it?

 A: The ability to use it one time or multiple times depends on what you're using it for.
 If you’re using the cord blood for a transplant, they will use the entire thing every single time.
-To use seeds as an analogy, if you’ve devastated someone's blood and immune system and you’re putting in new cells to grow out a healthy, functional system, you want to give them as many seeds as possible.
+To use seeds as an analogy for stem cells, if you’ve devastated someone's blood and immune system and you’re putting in new cells to grow out a healthy, functional system, you want to give them as many seeds as possible.
 Now, when we bank cord blood, we do bank in a format that’s a five-compartment bag.
-We're trying to provide flexibility for the future.
+We're trying to provide flexibility for the future if there are later treatments that do not require the use of all the banked cells

 Q: Is there a limit of how many times you can use public cord blood banking?

 A: There’s not a limit.
 The public system is there for everybody, and the cord blood inventory is part of that searchable system.
-If I'm a doctor and I have someone who needs a transplant, I'm going to consider all the stem cell options.
-Do they have a family member who's a match?
-Do they have cord blood banks?
+If I'm a doctor and I have someone who needs a transplant, I'm going to consider all the stem cell options; search of public registry, do they have a family member who's a match for a bone marrow donor?
+Do they have cord blood banked?
 You're taking all the different things into consideration and trying to decide what's the best for that patient.

 Q: You said there's only certain hospitals that do public banking.
 Do you see that expanding in the future?

-A: The public system is a supply and demand system.
-To survive financially as a public bank, you need to take in a certain number of units and process them.
+A: The public system is very valuable program.
+It is a supply and demand system.
+A public bank needs to take in a certain number of units and process them to make up their inventory.
 It's like a library.
 You want to have a book for everybody.
-To define each person, to be able to find a match for them, they need to have an incredibly diverse library of units that are banked.
-It costs a fair amount of money to do so, therefore I don't see a lot of growth in the public system right now.
-Not every hospital is necessarily going to be able to be aligned with the public bank, but that's not to say they can't do other things that provide value.
+The goal is to be able to find a match for any patient in need they need to have an incredibly diverse library of units that are banked.
+It costs a fair amount of money to do so, and that is balanced by the number of units that get selected for clinical use.
+I don't see a lot of growth in the public system right now.

 To learn more about ViaCord, go to their website: www.viacord.com.